Omkar-Bhogi/Automated_Pen_Plotter_System/README.md

 A 3-axis mechatronic drawing system built as a **team project**: 2 stepper motors drive the X/Y plotting axes, and a servo motor handles pen lift/retraction.
 Built and tuned June–July 2025.

-> **Status:** Photo documentation only for now.
-Code (Arduino/ESP32 firmware, web control interface) is being tracked down and will be added in a follow-up commit.

 ## Overview